lavazza-crema-e-gusto-Italian-package

 Moka pot on gas stove

-Today I had the idea of trying the Moka coffee pot as I have never tried it out before.
+Today I decided to try the Moka coffee pot as I had never used it before.

 Moka pot on gas stove

 The beans I used were a moka blend, finely ground.
-I used a mill to grind the beans.
-Note the grind size variation below.
+I used a mill to grind the beans. (as outlined by Scott Rao in The Professional Barista’s Handbook) Note the grind size variation below.
 This was just for fun, and it is just to show a wide range of grind sizes.
 For a Moka pot, in fact, we would grind finer than the finest size in the picture below.

 coffee of various grind sizes